ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/element-reconversion.md

 ## Example implementation

-In this example implementation we will implement a "card" box which is displayed aside to the main article content.
-A card will contain a text-only title, one to four content sections and an optional URL.
+In this example implementation you will implement a "card" box which is displayed beside the main article content.
+The card will contain a text-only title, one to four content sections and an optional URL.
 Additionally, the user can choose the type of the card.

 ### Demo